Sharesave schemes

 This is more likely to be your chosen course if your company's share price has dropped below the option price you were given at the start.

-Here, you'll get back every penny you saved, plus a small bonus, so it's effectively risk-free.
-You could then move the cash to a Top Savings Account.
+Here, you'll get back every penny you saved, plus a small bonus.
+You could then move the cash to a Top Savings Account, or choose to invest it outside of the sharesave scheme.

 Choice 2: buy and sell the shares in the same transaction